Wisconsin driver’s ed grant OPEN — apply NOW!

 Wisconsin road test requirements for teens

-If your teen is earlier in the process, see our how to get a Wisconsin instruction permit at 15 and teen driver timeline from permit to probationary license for a full start‑to‑finish overview.
+If your teen is earlier in the process, see our how to get a Wisconsin instruction permit at 15 guide and our Wisconsin teen driver timeline from permit to probationary license for a full start-to-finish overview.

 Before you schedule